oicr-ibc/cssscl/README.rst

      # or use git clone
      $ git clone git@github.com:oicr-ibc/cssscl.git

-2. Check that all packages necessary to run the cssscl are installed and are avaialble by running the cssscl_check_pre_installation.sh script
+2. Check that all packages necessary to run the cssscl are installed and are avaialble by running the ``cssscl_check_pre_installation.sh`` script

+The ``cssscl_check_pre_installation.sh`` script will automatically install necessary dependencies and third party software on Ubuntu and Debian distributions for all other Linux distributions see the **Additional instructions for non-automated installation of third party software necessary for running the cssscl** below.

+**Note:** Run the **cssscl_check_pre_installation.sh** script to check if all third party software is installed (namely pip, plzip, BLAST, jellyfish and mongoDB), the script will also install them if necessary.
+The script will also check if: python (and python-dev), libxml2-dev, libxslt-dev, gfortran, libopenblas-dev and liblapack-dev are installed.
+All the third party executables such as blastn, plzip and jellyfish will be installed in the cssscl/src/bin/ directory.

    .. code-block:: bash